Araújo

-Don Rodrigo Anes (or Annes) de Araujo, lord of the ruined Araujo Castle and its lands in present-day Ourense, Galicia, was the first to use the surname of Araújo.
+Don Rodrigo Anes (or Annes) de Araujo, lord of the ruined Araujo Castle and its lands located in present-day Ourense, Galicia, was the first to adopt the use of the surname.

-His great-grandson Pedro Anes de Araújo relocated to the kingdom of Portugal, around 1375, being the first Araújo to settle there.
+His great-grandson Pedro Anes de Araújo relocated to the Kingdom of Portugal, around 1375, being the first Araújo to settle there.

-History
+Origins

-The progenitor of Araújo's surname is probably Rodrigo Anes (or Annes), who was the Lord of the Castle and the lands of Araújo, located in the south of the Kingdom of Galicia, in the current province of Ourense.
-That castle was on the border between the Kingdom of Galicia and the north of Portugal.
-Some point to the knight Vasco de Araujo, as the first to use that surname as a nickname.
+The use of the surname Araújo is believed to have been adopted by Don Rodrigo Anes, lord of Araújo Castle and its lands, located in the southern part of the medieval Kingdom of Galicia, in what is now the province of Ourense, Spain.
+The fortress occupied a strategic position on the frontier between southern Galicia and northern Portugal.
+Some historians attribute the earliest use of the surname to Vasco de Araujo, a medieval nobleman who may have used it as a distinguishing nickname.